 OCTA and Caltrans are working together to add a new, four-mile westbound general-purpose lane to State Route 91 between State Route 57 and Interstate 5.
 The new westbound lane will increase capacity, improve driving operations and relieve traffic congestion along this key stretch of westbound SR-91.

 On May 1, 2013, OCTA and Caltrans broke ground on this third in a series of 91 freeway improvement projects.
 Anaheim-based C.C.
 Myers, Inc., was awarded the construction contract after submitting the lowest, responsive bid earlier this year.
 Construction is expected to take place in two phases and will last approximately two (2) years, with completion estimated for late 2015.
 In addition to building a new westbound general-purpose lane, construction crews will also:

 - Re-stripe and standardize lanes and shoulders within the project limits

-For more information on this project and/or to schedule a community presentation, please contact Fernando Chavarria at firstname.lastname@example.org, (714) 560-5306 or on Twitter @91fwy.
+For more information, please contact Fernando Chavarria at firstname.lastname@example.org, (714) 560-5306 or on Twitter @91fwy.